remla25-team15/operation/README.md

 ./scripts/run-all.sh
 ```

+If you're running it for the first time, the model-service will download the models to cache them locally.
 It takes a while so you can go grab a cup of coffee or something... :coffee:

+The next invocations should be faster though.

 Unfortunately, all the scripts are bash scripts so you will have to run them in bash (or z shell).
 If you're using Windows, you can still download and use bash (maybe try using git bash).